martinliptak/knights-tour/SPECIFICATION.md

 ## Output

-Application writes its output to stdout.
+Application writes its output to the stdout file descriptor provided by the operating system.

 ### EBNF